 Your first choice should always be considering what’s the norm in your field.
 If most people in your field have a BS degree, you’ll want to complete the BS degree program.
 There is usually a good reason, generally, one that’s coursework related, and you don’t want to go against the grain when you graduate.
 If there’s not a norm to which you can adhere, this means that the degree, in general, is more valuable than that which you learned.

 If there’s no norm, look at the graduate program requirements.
 If you want to move on to a higher degree, you should see both whether the degree requires a BA or a BS, as well as what most prospective students possess.
 This is a good way to consider your future career prospects, as most high-paying jobs now require you to have a post-Bachelor’s degree.

 Finally, consider your own strengths.
 If you’re more interested in research and writing, there’s a good chance you’ll be better suited for a Bachelor of Arts degree program.
 If you’re more interested in real-world applications and coming up with groundbreaking theories, a Bachelor of Science degree might be more suitable.
 In either case, your own strengths will help you succeed.

 Beyond wondering what’s best for your future, you also have to consider what’s best for your field.
 Some employers have very specific ideas about your degree.
 Other’s don’t.
 You’ll have to do research to find out what’s best.

-With that said, you'll want to look at career progression to figure out what your employers might think.
-If most people in your field go for a Masters of Science, for example, you'll want to get on the path early with a BS.
+With that said, you’ll want to look at career progression to figure out what your employers might think.
+If most people in your field go for a Masters of Science, for example, you’ll want to get on the path early with a Bachelor of Science.
 Always look at those who are successful in your field as exemplars.